-Ultraportable laptops are great when you need to put together a presentation for work, crunch some numbers or binge-watch the first season of Stranger Things before the next season premieres.
-But graphically taxing games and support for VR headsets (Oculus Rift, HTC Vive) are out of reach.
+Ultraportable laptops are great when you need to put together a presentation for work, crunch some numbers or binge-watch your favorite Netflix shows.
+But graphically taxing games and support for VR headsets are out of reach.
 Or are they?

 The only thing bigger than the Asus ROG XG Station 2's size and outlandish design is its price tag.
 However, once you get past the initial sticker shock and the box's out-of-this-world looks, you get an eGPU that's easy to open with enough ports to support a sizable gaming battle station.